Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vss/matlab/README.md

 # Using Matlab to develop AIE Subsystem

 In this example, we will show how to functionally verify AIE Subsystem using the new Matlab x86sim features.

 In the early stages of the development cycle, it is critical to verify the functional behavior of the AI Engine kernels and graph before integrating them with Vivado or Vitis PL IPs.
 Many DSP designers use Matlab to model their system and with it toolboxes or plain Matlab modelling is an ideal choice for testing and equivalence testing a AI Engine design.
 The functional simulation speed of design iteration and the high level of data creation and visualization provides the designer valuable tools of the trade.

 ## Starting Matlab

-Plese install and setup the Matlab R2023b.
+Check version and install MATLAB according to [Supported Python and MATLAB Versions](https://docs.amd.com/r/en-US/ug1864-vitis-functional-simulation/Supported-Python-and-MATLAB-Versions)

 Launch tool from the matlab folder with:
 ```